ipfs-inactive/blog/src/21-pubsub/index.md

 > ipfs pubsub sub foo
 ```

-Now, any messages for the topic `foo` will be printed to your console.
+Now, any messages for the topic `foo` will print to your console.

 To publish a message to the topic `foo`, open up another terminal and run:
 ```sh